discord-samba/localization/guides/writing_localization_files.md

 ...
 ```

-At the time of writing this, Samba has no base commands written, so we are using examples from YAMDBF
+Samba has no base commands written at the time of writing this, so we are using examples from YAMDBF
-for how command information can be provided via Samba's Localization module.
+for how command information could be provided via Samba's Localization module.
 As you can see, we're
 providing information for two commands via the `desc` and `help` keys.
 Because there is a distinction
 between the subcategories for the two sets of keys, there is no overlap.

+> **Tip:** If simple distinction via a single category and single subcategory is not adequate for your
+purposes, you can effictively apply infinite arbitrary distinction with just the category by treating
+it like any other language identifier and using multiple words. `camel_case`, `snakeCase`, or even
+`PascalCase` are your friends here.
+The same can be said for subcategories.

 ## Templating
 `.lang` files allow for more than just simple strings.
 String building would be a nightmare if interpolation